adelynntran/adelynntran/README.md

 passionate about machine learning, AI, robotics, and earl grey tea.

-> echo "Thinks in code, dreams in AI, and cries in semicolons" Thinks in code, dreams in AI, and cries in semicolons;
+> echo "Thinks in code, dreams in AI, and cries in semicolons;" Thinks in code, dreams in AI, and cries in semicolons;

 > cat passions.txt